Niki Lauda: 1976 Nürburgring crash

-As Lauda was wearing a modified helmet, it did not fit him properly; the foam had compressed and it slid off his head after the accident, leaving his face exposed to the fire.
+As Lauda was wearing a modified helmet, it did not fit properly; the foam had compressed and it slid off his head after the accident, leaving his face exposed to the fire.
 Although Lauda was conscious and able to stand immediately after the accident, he later lapsed into a coma.
 While in the hospital, he was given the last rites.

 Lauda suffered extensive scarring from the burns to his head, losing most of his right ear as well as the hair on the right side of his head, his eyebrows, and his eyelids.
 He chose to limit reconstructive surgery to replacing the eyelids and restoring their functionality.
 After the accident he always wore a cap to cover the scars on his head.
 He arranged for sponsors to use the cap for advertising.

 With Lauda out of the contest, Carlos Reutemann was taken on as his replacement.
 Ferrari boycotted the Austrian Grand Prix in protest at what they saw as preferential treatment shown toward McLaren driver James Hunt at the Spanish and British Grands Prix.

 The corner where the accident happened was subsequently named Lauda Links (Lauda Left).